softgearko/simple-subject-quiz/README.md

 # Simple Subject quiz
 A flask web app for hosting quiz.
-You may use to remember words.
+You may use this to remember words.
+(This project refered to https://github.com/ItsSaravananRajendran/YRC-quiz )

 # Usage
 Locate quiz.txt file which contains questions and answers. odd line is question and even line is answer